-At the time, GIA partnered with Achieve!
+At the time, GTA partnered with Achieve!
 Minneapolis’ Career Center Initiative and received a grant from The Minneapolis Foundation to begin helping 120 girls in grades 9-12 at North High School.
 In its debut year, the project resulted in a dramatic 50% decrease in school violence, suspensions, delinquent and destructive behavior among girls and a significant increase in academic engagement.

 - Re-engage junior and senior high school students in academics and leadership while decreasing violent and disruptive behavior